 Goldie was a talented concert pianist until a tragic accident where she was drug by a carriage and broke her back.
 She became a recluse and was known to play her piano at odd hours of the night; the music floating out of the windows and enveloping the quiet streets of Paducah.
 Goldie died in February 1974.

 In her final years, Stella preferred to have less and less contact with the outside world.
 She was eventually found dead on July 16, 1980.
 The official cause of death was a heart attack, though many think malnutrition may have played a part in her demise.

-Widely regarded as one of the most haunted buildings in Western Kentucky, Stella and her family still have a presence here.
+Widely regarded as one of the most haunted buildings in Western Kentucky, Stella and her family still have a presence here in the Restaurant.